e621:tags (locked)

 • Tags in the Character and Species categories are partially dependent upon TWYS: that is, external information can be used to help identify what character or species is supposed to be depicted in the post in cases where it isn't obvious, but it cannot actively conflict with what is seen in the post.
 For example, you can tag character a if the artist claims that a disembodied hand in the post belongs to character a, unless the hand looks nothing like character a and instead looks exactly like it belongs to character b.
 In that case, TWYS overrides the artist's word.

-• Tags in other categories are valid if the information that they convey is objectively true, such as the artist's name, the image's aspect ratio, or the IP holder of the characters in the post.
+• Tags in other categories are valid if the information that they convey is objectively true, such as the artist's name, the name of a voice actor, the image's aspect ratio, or the IP holder of the characters in the post.

 Minimum tag requirements